chef-boneyard/chef-client/README.md

 * `node["chef_client"]["load_gems"]` - Hash of gems to load into chef via the client.rb file
 * `node["ohai"]["disabled_plugins"]` - An array of ohai plugins to
   disable, empty by default, and must be an array if specified.
+Ohai 6 plugins should be specified as a string (ie. "dmi").
+Ohai 7 plugins should be specified as a symbol within quotation marks (ie. ":Passwd").

 ### Deprecated / Replaced